 Create Local Content

+You should also consider the importance of responsive web design.
 More and more search traffic is done on mobile phones, so your site must be crafted to run smoothly and responsively on a variety of devices and screen sizes.

 Pay attention to your competitors